gonaumov/babelPresentation/babelPresentationen.md

 [https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm](https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm)

-jpm is the successor of cfx tool that was walking with older versions of Mozila FireFox add-on SDK.
+jpm is the successor of cfx tool that was shipped with older versions of Mozila FireFox add-on SDK.

 # Dependencies in npm
 Npm keeps the list of dependencies in .json file called package.json.
 Here is an example of a typical package.json: